About us

 Joan Harris (1961-1965)

 Britisk danser og pedagog.
-Hun etablerte Den Norske Operas Ballettskole i 1965 og la grunnlaget for profesjonell ballettutdanning i Norge.
+Hun var ballettsjef ved Den Norske Opera (1961–1965) og grunnla Den Norske Operas Ballettskole i 1965.
+Harris la grunnlaget for profesjonell ballettutdanning i Norge og er hedret med både Danseinformasjonens Ærespris og St. Olavs Orden (ridder 1. klasse).

 Board